tazama-lf/EKS-helm/README.md

 - Navigate to the Kubernetes cloud configuration within the Jenkins system settings.
 - Under the specific pod template that you are configuring, find the `ImagePullSecrets` section.
 - Enter the name of the Kubernetes secret that contains your private registry credentials in the `Name` field.
 This secret should already exist within the same namespace as where your Jenkins builder pods are running.
+Vlaue of the secret is `frmpullsecret`
 - If you have multiple registries or need to pull from multiple private sources, you can add additional image pull secrets by clicking on the “Add Image Pull Secret” dropdown and entering the names of these secrets.

 3. **YAML Merge Strategy**: The YAML merge strategy determines how Jenkins should handle the YAML definitions from inherited pod templates.
 If set to 'Override', it means that the current YAML will completely replace any inherited YAML, which could be important if you need to ensure that the image pull secrets are applied without being altered by any inherited configurations.